-I love making baked donuts and I've made several flavours already on my blog.
-I can't believe it's taken me so long to do Chocolate Orange Baked Donuts as chocolate orange is one of my favourite ever combinations!
-These Chocolate Orange Baked Donuts feature a chocolate orange sponge, orange icing and of course a piece of Terry's Chocolate Orange on top.
-They are moist, fruity, sweet and so delicious!
+Baked donuts are so fun and easy to make, and these Chocolate Orange Baked Donuts are one of the yummiest flavour combinations!
+They feature a moist chocolate orange sponge, dipped in chocolate orange ganache, drizzled with orange coloured white chocolate and of course a piece of Terry's Chocolate Orange on top.
+They are fruity, sweet and so delicious!

 Ingredient Tips & Equipment Information